Glossary of Terminology

 Participants = Individuals who meet CDC-eligibility criteria for the National DPP lifestyle change program and elect to enroll.

-State plan amendment (SPA) = A change to the State Plan submitted to CMS for approval.
+State plan amendment (SPA) = A change to the Medicaid State Plan submitted to CMS for approval.

-Value-added services = Medical or nonmedical services provided by Medicaid MCOs that fall outside direct care costs.
-They are services MCOs use to attract Medicaid enrollees to their plans or improve health outcomes.
+Value-added services = Medical or nonmedical services provided by Medicaid managed care organizations (MCOs) that fall outside direct care costs.
+These are services MCOs use to attract Medicaid enrollees to their plans or improve health outcomes.
 Examples include health education classes, reduced limitations on medications, or incentive programs.